Pas kontuszowy: Origins

-Like the rest of Polish national dress, the kontusz sash was of eastern origin.
+Like the rest of the Polish national dress, the kontusz sash was of eastern origin.
 It comprised a 3- to 4.5-meter-long strip of fabric covered with varied designs, around 40 cm wide.
 Luxurious sashes were made with silk and gold.
-Depending on the sash's width, it might be folded a number of ways so as to reveal various designs on various occasions, the most ornate sashes were considered to have four sides.
+Depending on the sash's width, it might be folded a number of ways so as to reveal various designs on various occasions; the most ornate sashes were considered to have four sides.